Bustedblah/magic_cube_problem/Old Code 2/vpi_times.txt

   % do they conform for multiplication? if ~isequal(size(INT1),size(INT2))
-    error('The two arrays do not conform in size for elementwise multiplication!') end
+    error('The two arrays do not conform in size for elementwise multiplication') end

   % do the scalar multiplies